 After serving as Dean for twenty-five years, Dr. Payne stepped down from this position in 2016.
 The Board of Trustees delegated his responsibilities to the newly appointed President, Rev. Dr. David Matsumoto, and Dr. Scott Mitchell, Dean of Students and Faculty Affairs.

 Mission Statement

-To provide graduate level education in the full breadth of the Buddhist tradition with specialized education supporting Pure Land and contemporary Shin Buddhist Studies and advancing Jodo Shinshu Buddhist ministry.
+To provide graduate level education in the full breadth of the Buddhist tradition with specialized education supporting Pure Land and contemporary Shin Buddhist Studies, while advancing Jōdo Shinshū Buddhist ministry and Buddhist chaplaincy.